Alexander Morten

-Alexander Morten (some sources say "Alec Morten") (15 November 1831 – 24 February 1900) was a goalkeeper who captained the England team in its second official international, played against Scotland on 8 March 1873.
+Alexander Morten (some sources say "Alec Morten") (15 November 1831 – 24 February 1900) was a footballer who played as a goalkeeper.
+He captained the England team in its second official international, played against Scotland on 8 March 1873.
 He had previously played for the Scotland team in 1870 at representative level, before switching to England three years later.

 Date of birth and personal life

 Morten was born in Paddington, Middlesex on 15 November 1831.
 He married Flora Hedger (1833–1900) at St Peter's Church, Petersham, on 17 March 1855.
 They had six children, although two died in infancy.
 Morten was a stockbroker on the London Stock Exchange.

 Club career

 Morten played for the N.N.
 Club of Kilburn from 1863 to 1866, before switching to the original Crystal Palace F.C. – who were a leading amateur side, and one that was in existence as early as 1861.
 His association with Crystal Palace continued for nine years.

 Between 1865 and 1874, Morten also turned out for Wanderers F.C., who, despite being amateurs, were the most celebrated team of the day.
 He made his first appearance for Wanderers on 16 December 1865 in a 3–1 victory at Reigate and went on to make 24 appearances, with his final appearance being in a 2–0 defeat by Royal Engineers.
 His most prolific period was between 1869 and 1872, when he made 17 of his 24 appearances, although he was not part of the Wanderers side that won the FA Cup in 1872, losing his place to Reginald de Courtenay Welch, who generally played as full-back.

 Retiring as a player towards the end of 1874, Morten was replaced in the Wanderers goal by W.D.O.
 Greig.

 Morten also represented Middlesex and served on the Football Association council in 1874–75, and occasionally appeared as an "umpire", the forerunner to today's referees.